 Writing Packet - The submission of a personal statement, the admissions essay, and the vignette response each offers applicants the opportunity to communicate to the Graduate Programs in Counseling their overall fit with the program.
 Please use the prompts and format included in the writing packet found in the application packet above.
-These written documents will convey the applicant's ability for self-reflection, their capacity to be present with and serve others, their understanding of the responsibilities and obligations of a professional counselor, their understanding of diversity concerns and social justice, their intellectual capabilities, and their readiness for the academic demands of graduate work in counseling.
+These written documents will convey the applicant's ability for self-reflection, their capacity to be present with and serve others, their understanding of the responsibilities and obligations of a professional counselor, their readiness for the academic demands of graduate work in counseling.
 These documents will be evaluated in terms of the applicant's capacity for written expression.
 Only self-disclose regarding particulars to the extent that is appropriate for you.
 Please complete all three parts of this writing packet and upload them to your online SNU application account.